Robust Subspace Clustering via Thresholding: Introduction

 Our results for noisy data reflect the intuition that the more distinct the orientations of the subspaces, the more noise TSC tolerates.
 What is more, we find that TSC can succeed even under massive noise, provided that the subspaces are sufficiently low-dimensional.
 In practical applications the data points to be clustered are often incompletely observed, due to, e.g., scratches on images.
-We prove that TSC can succeed even when the number of (arbitrary) missing entries in each data vector is (up to a log-factor) linear in the ambient dimension.
-Finally, we propose a simple scheme for outlier detection along with analytical success guarantees.
+Assuming that the orientation of the subspaces and the points on the subspaces are random, we prove that TSC can succeed even when the number of (arbitrary) missing entries in each data vector is (up to a log-factor) linear in the ambient dimension.
+Finally, we propose a simple scheme for outlier detection and we report corresponding analytical performance guarantees.
 Numerical results on synthetic data, on handwritten digits taken from the MNIST data base \cite{mnist_2013}, and on images of faces taken from the extended Yale Face Database B \cite{georghiades_illumination_2001,lee_acquiring_2005} complement our analytical results.